altanai/tunnel-path-selection/draft-altanai-masque-multipath_nested_tunnels.md

 # Introduction

 A path for sending data across a network can consist of a combination of many factors such as uplink, application layer protocol, tunneling protocol among others.
-For example TLS  operates above the network layer, SSH and Secure Real-time Transport Protocol (SRTP) [RFC 5764] operates at the application layer to carry data.
+For example TLS  operates above the network layer, SSH and Secure Real-time Transport Protocol (SRTP) [{{?RFC5764}}] operates at the application layer to carry data.
 Stream Control Transmission Protocol (SCTP), intended to tunnel signaling messages over IP networks, can encapsulate data as well.
 Tunneling can build a secure interconnection called Virtual Private Network(VPN) that provides a private subnet to pass traffic between the tunneled endpoints.
 This setup caters to enterprises and small private home networks alike.
 The protocols for such network level tunneling may include GRE, L2P, IPSec, WireGuard, OpenVPN and even proprietary protocols such as AutoVPN or custom implementtion over DTLS.
 Now multiple proxied stream- and datagram-based flows are possible inside an HTTP connection through the MASQUE which is build on QUIC.
 However there may be real world use-cases where network tunnels could nest application tunnels, which leads to large overheads in latency and quality of data.

 # Problem Statement